 To get your monthly turnover percentage, divide the number of leavers by the average number of employees and multiply this by one hundred (Turnover = (L/Avg)x100).

-In this article, we look at the pros and cons of businesses with high staff turnover to see whether it is as bad as people think.
+Next, we look at the pros and cons of businesses with high turnover to see whether it is as bad as people think.

-The positive side of high staff turnover includes:
+The positive side of high employee turnover includes: